top of page

 I integrate different approaches to in working with my couples around open relationships.
 My modalities of focus include:

-• Narrative Therapy is a non-pathologizing approach that is based on the notion that we make meaning of our lives through the stories we tell.
+• Narrative Therapy® is a non-pathologizing approach that is based on the notion that we make meaning of our lives through the stories we tell ourselves.
 These stories are constructed within the larger narratives that make up our social, political, and interpersonal contexts and they shape our reality.
-People often come to therapy when they experience themselves as living in stories that are dominating and restricting the possibilities in their own lives.
-Our work together involves co-authoring and facilitating experiences of new stories that are more empowering, aligned with your values, and create more possibilities for your relationships and life.
+People often come to therapy when they experience themselves as living in stories that are dominated by disempowering and negative core beliefs.
+Our work together involves re-authoring and facilitating experiences that affirm new stories about who you are that are more empowering and aligned with your values.
+Narrative therapy really targets our internalized scripts about who we think we are and what is possible for us.

-• Emotionally Focused Couples Therapy is based on 50 years of research into human bonding.
-EFT offers a map to the territory of love and can empower couples by showing them new ways to engage in the dances of connection and conflict to move closer to a secure loving bond.
-The EFT model prioritizes emotion and emotional regulation as the key organizing agents in individual experience and key relationship interactions.
+• Emotionally Focused Therapy® (EFT) is based on 50-years of research into human bonding.
+EFT offers a map to the territory of love and can empower people to experience new ways to engage in the dances of connection and conflict to move closer to secure loving bonds.
+The EFT model prioritizes emotion and emotional regulation as the key organizing agents of relationship interactions.
+This modality helps people express their feelings on a deeper level and encourages vulnerability as the strongest currency of connection with ourselves and others.

 bottom of page